 What is the best wheelchair for elderly?

-Once you have a clear idea of what your elderly person needs, you can start scouting wheelchairs.
+Once you have a clear idea of what the elderly person needs, you can start scouting wheelchairs.
 There are a few main types of wheelchair options for seniors.
 Each of them delivers unique benefits that can help improve your mobility with ease.

 Here are the primary types of wheelchairs available: